 It is important to keep a balance between more generally based assessments and those related to a student's current or previous work experience.
-There is also a need to consider the different opportunities full time and part time students have to draw on the data and experience of a specific organisation.
+There is also a need to consider the different opportunities full time students have to draw on the data and experience of a specific organisation.